← Back to all apps

 • Airline preference: If airline name appears (e.g., "United," "Southwest"), resolve to IATA code for airline_code (UA, WN, etc.).

-• Travelers: Parse counts/ages in query_text (e.g., "2 adults and kids 5, 8") → adult = 2, children_ages = [5, 8].
+• Travelers: Parse counts/ages mentioned in the user search (e.g., "2 adults and kids 5, 8") → adult = 2, children_ages = [5, 8].
 If infants are present in the request they must be added to the infants_in_lap_count or infants_in_seat_count, DO NOT add them to both

 • Pagination: Maintain the current offset of results viewed by the user in their session for a given search criteria for flights, starting with 0.
 If the user asks for more, request the appropriate offset.
 If the search criteria for flights changes, reset the offset to 0.
 Set the limit as the number of results to fetch as explicitly requested by the user, else the tool will decide the limit.

-• If current date is before requested month in current year → use current year
+• If current date is before that date in current year: use current year

-• If current date is in/after requested month → use NEXT year
+• If current date is in or after that date: use NEXT year

-• ALWAYS default to the NEAREST FUTURE occurrence that satisfies constraints
+• When ambiguous, default to the NEAREST FUTURE occurrence that satisfies the constraints rather than asking the user to clarify the date.

 Examples (intent → autosets):